culturecreates/incident-reports/README.md

 ## How to document an incident?

-Copy the `template.md` file to a new file named `YYYY-mm-dd-title-of-incident.md`, eg. `2021-09-08-database-outage.md`.
-Make sure the date is correct for UTC rather than your local time zone, for California staff this might mean the incident happened "tomorrow".
-Then fill in all the fields in the template and create a Pull Request.
-The [my team] team will review and merge it.
+Create a new issue using the incident report template.
+Name the issue `YYYY-mm-dd-title-of-incident.md`, eg. `2021-09-08 database-outage`.
+Make sure the date is correct for EST. Then fill in all the fields in the template.

 ## What counts as an incident?